Quantco/glum/README.md

 We support dense matrices via standard numpy arrays.

 We support sparse CSR and CSC matrices via standard `scipy.sparse` objects.
-These `scipy.sparse` matrices have been modified in the `SparseMatrix` class to use MKL via the `sparse_dot_mkl` package.
-As a result, sparse matrix-vector and matrix-matrix multiplies are optimized and parallelized.
+However, we have extended these operations with custom matrix-vector and sandwich product routines that are optimized and parallelized.
 A user does not need to modify their code to take advantage of this optimization.
 If a `scipy.sparse.csc_matrix` object is passed in, it will be automatically converted to a `SparseMatrix` object.
 This operation is almost free because no data needs to be copied.

-We implement a CategoricalMatrix object that efficiently represents these matrices without nearly as much overhead as a normal CSC or CSR sparse matrix.
+We implement a `CategoricalMatrix` object that efficiently represents these matrices without nearly as much overhead as a normal CSC or CSR sparse matrix.

-Finally, SplitMatrix allows mixing different matrix types for different columns to minimize overhead.
+Finally, `SplitMatrix` allows mixing different matrix types for different columns to minimize overhead.

 # Standardization